JaimeGensler/thyseus/README.md

 out of the box, including:

 -   A simple yet expressive and type-safe API.
 -   Hassle-free multithreading.
-Don't worry about `Atomic`s, Mutexes, or workers - just write your systems and we'll take care of the rest.
+Don't worry about scheduling, Mutexes, or workers - just write your systems and we'll take care of the rest.
--   _**A safety-first approach!**_ No `eval`, `new Function()`, or creating workers from blobs - Thyseus leverages recent additions to the language and a little bit of ✨ magic ✨ to do what it needs to, and _will never use unsafe code_.
+-   _**A safety-first approach!**_ No `eval`, `new Function()`, or creating workers from blobs - Thyseus leverages recent additions to the language and a little bit of ✨ magic ✨ to do what it needs to, and _**will never use unsafe code**_.
 -   First-class Resources (singletons).
 -   Zero dependencies.
 -   _And more to come!_